nicehorse06/React-CDN-HelloWorld-Demo/README.md

-this repo only for React CDN config test
+this repo only for React CDN config test by Powering up with React

+Now reading page 38